Recruiting and appointing RTLB

 - indicates acceptance by signing the letter of offer which includes the job description.

-- To enrol in the PG Dip in Specialist Teaching, an RTLB needs to be a university graduate i.e. must hold a university degree.
+- To enrol in the PG Dip in Specialist Teaching, an RTLB needs to be a university graduate i.e. must hold a university degree or the equivalent.

 - Appointees who hold an historic Ministry exemption from study and who may have worked in another RTLB cluster are required to attain the Post Graduate Diploma in Specialist Teaching endorsed in Learning and Behaviour.

-The employment process, requisite steps and resources can be found on the New Zealand School Trustees Association (NZSTA) website, see Employer Role, Appointment Process.
+The employment process, requisite steps and resources can be found on the New Zealand School Trustees Association (NZSTA) website (see Employer Role).

 Full-time appointments only